Authorization

 Temporary key

-A temporary key gives you access to select Sync and Design APIs endpoints in a customer tenant.
+A temporary key gives you access to select Sync and Design API endpoints in a customer tenant.
 Temporary keys are only valid for 13 hours.
-We recommend retrieving a new temporary key on each launch of your app.

 curl -X POST \